 The Davos-Klosters region offers varied runs for all ability levels.
 Most of the more demanding runs are at lower elevations, within the trees, where the valley sides are steepest.
-In all, there are five distinct ski areas, each served by an extensive lift system.
+In all, there are five distinct winter sports areas, each served by an extensive lift system.

 Both the Parsenn and Jakobshorn ski areas are suited to beginners, with gentle nursery slopes and easy intermediate runs; while the slightly more advanced can make the most of the Rinerhorn domain.
 Off piste, Pischa is one of Switzerland's largest freeriding areas and is the perfect starting point for ski tours with no signposted or groomed runs.
 It is also possible for experienced ski tourers to ski as far as Arosa, but this is a major undertaking, entailing three hours of hiking and a three-hour return by train.

 The ski season in Davos runs from mid-November until the end of April and thanks to its high-altitude slopes it is normally one of the more snowsure destinations in the Alps.